1st Amendment Violated as Facebook Assists Police in Pre-Crime Investigations

 criminally prosecute those who lie on Facebook and other social media as

 a violation of the Computer Fraud and Abuse Act.
-According to

 Richard Downing, the DoJ deputy computer crime chief, the law must